digitalocean/do_user_scripts/README.md

 DigitalOcean User Scripts Library
 =================================

-This repository contains a collection scripts that can be used to help provision your droplet on first boot.
+This repository contains a collection of scripts that can be used to help provision your droplet on first boot.
 When creating a new Droplet, they can be provided as "user data."